-How to Choose a Domain Name
+How To Choose A Domain Name

 Sometimes it makes sense to register a domain that conveys a meaning.

 SearchEngineJournal.com is a great domain because the words “Search Engine” tells you it’s a website about search engines.
-Then the word “Journal” conveys that this is a news site.
+The word “Journal” conveys that it’s a news site.

-There used to be a trend to add the suffix “watch” at the end of domain name, with keywords in the prefix of the domain name, like WidgetWatch.

-I never liked it because if you think about it, that word, “watch,“ is adversarial within that context and in my opinion, needlessly so.

 When choosing a meaningful domain name, it may be useful to think about the qualities you want your site to be associated with.

+Returning to the example of On The Water, that domain name takes an angler to their happy place, which is located on the water.

-So just write down the words of those feelings or qualities that you want the visitor to feel.
+Consider writing down the words that convey a special feeling or promise that you want the visitor to understand without thinking about it.
+For example:

 - Friendly.